schierlm/Oberon2013Modifications/TrapBacktrace/README.md

 a "jump never" instruction before such function call jumps, which is used to encode the code position.

-ABORT (pushing the reset button) have another problem: The stack register gets overwritten by the boot loader, making it impossible to find a starting point for the stack walk.
+ABORT (pushing the reset button) has another problem: The stack register gets overwritten by the boot loader, making it impossible to find a starting point for the stack walk.
 This overwrite happens in the module header emitted by the compiler.
 Therefore patch the compiler to emit an additional instruction to save the previous